 1. Xinhao Shan Park, August 2009.
 The coastal city of Qingdao is my favorite place in Shandong Province!
 There are cobbled streets and European-style squares with churches and German architecture.
 Away from the insanity of the central strip, there are secluded beaches and peaceful parks.
-And you shouldn’t skip the craziness of Beer Street and the Tsingtao Brewery, while there are also stunning beauty spots like this hillside park and its splendid three hundred and sixty degree views across Qingdao.
+And you shouldn’t skip the craziness of Beer Street and the Tsingtao Brewery, while there are also stunning beauty spots like this hillside park (also known as Signal Hill Park) and its splendid three hundred and sixty degree views across Qingdao.

 2. Old Observatory Youth Hostel, August 2009.
 Qingdao is also home to some of the finest hostels I’ve seen in China.
 During the first of my two spells here I setup camp at The Old Observatory Hostel, literally converted from a former observatory and perched at the summit of Guanxiangshan Park, a winding, lush green hill.
 The hostel offers dorms and private rooms, while a rooftop restaurant with amazing views of the city provides an unforgettable breakfast to kick off your day.
 This old man and his pet bird was a regular sight outside the reception area each day as we headed out to explore.